cabcookie/bedrock-claude-chat/README.md

 - Edit the following entries in [cdk.json](./cdk/cdk.json) according to your preferences.

   - `bedrockRegion`: Region where Bedrock is available. **NOTE: Bedrock does NOT support all regions for now.**
   - `domainAlias`: Provide a domain name like `chat.myorganization.com`.
 Please be aware that you need to adjust certain DNS settings with your domain provider (see more details below).
+Please refer to [Setting up a domain alias](#setting-up-a-domain-alias) for more details
   - `allowedIpV4AddressRanges`, `allowedIpV6AddressRanges`: Allowed IP Address range.

 - Deploy this sample project

 ```
-npm run deploy
+cdk deploy --all
 ```

+The script may stop at the stage `AWS::CertificateManager::Certificate` if you configured a `domainAlias` in the `cdk.json`.
+Please refer to [Setting up a domain alias](#setting-up-a-domain-alias) for more details.

 - You will get output similar to the following.
 The URL of the web app will be output in `BedrockChatStack.FrontendURL`, so please access it from your browser.